A House of Many Doors

 - 11 % negative mentions

-The graphics of the game are generally considered subpar, with many reviewers noting the use of basic assets and a low-budget aesthetic that detracts from the overall experience.
-However, the artwork, particularly in text sections, is praised for its creativity and mood, contributing positively to the game's atmosphere.
-While some environments and visuals are appreciated, the lack of polish and coherence in graphical presentation often leads to frustration during gameplay.
+The graphics in the game are generally considered subpar, with many reviewers noting the use of basic assets and a low-budget aesthetic that detracts from the overall experience.
+However, the artwork is praised for its creativity and mood, complementing the game's themes and narrative.
+While some visuals are appealing, the gameplay mechanics and navigation can feel tedious, overshadowing the artistic elements.

 “I could gush on for some time about the excellent artwork, the wonderful characters, and the frankly astounding writing, but I'd be here for several months.”

-“Music and ambiance is creepy and fitting, graphics and style are complimentary as well: the perspective that you're a lone light in this vast and horrifying world is on-point.”
+“Music and ambiance is creepy and fitting, graphic and style are complimentary as well: the perspective that you're a lone light in this vast and horrifying world is on-point.”

 “The artwork is absolutely moody and gorgeous.”